roycoprotocol/royco-dusk-paper/README.md

-# Royco Dusk
+# Royco Dusk Paper

-Technical specification for Royco Dusk.
+Formal specifications and proofs for the Royco Dusk protocol.

 The compiled paper is available at [royco_dusk_paper.pdf](./royco_dusk_paper.pdf).